y-meguro/reading-record/docs/computer_systems/operating_system_concepts.md

   - 他にも file-allocation method や location of directories and index blocks に影響される。
   - Because of these complexities, the disk-scheduling algorithm should be written as a separate module of the operating syste, so that it can be replaced with a different algorithm if necessary.
   - It is difficult for the operating system to schedule for improved rotational latency, though, because modern disks do not disclose the physical location of logical blocks.

+### 12.5: Disk Management

+- Disk Formatting
+  - A new magnetic disk is a blank slate: it is just a platter of a magnetic recording material.
+Before a disk can store data, it must be divided into sectors that the disk controller can read and write.
+    - This process is called low-level formatting or physical formatting.
+  - The data structure for a sector typically consists of a header, a data area, and a trailer.
+  - Before it can use a disk to hold files, the operating system still needs to record its own data structures on the disk.
+It does so in two steps.
+    - The first step is to partition the disk into one or more groups of cylinders.
+    - The second step is logical formatting, or creation of a file system.
+In this step, the operating system stores the initial file-system data structures onto the disk.
+  - To increase efficiency, most file systems group blocks together into larger chunks, frequently called clusters.
+- Boot Block
+  - Bootstrap program initializes all aspects of the system, from CPU registers to device controllers and the contents of main memory, and then starts the operating system.
+  - To do its job, the bootstrap program finds the operating-system kernel on disk, loads that kernel into memory, and jumps to an initial address to begin the operating -system execution.
+  - For most computers, the bootstrap is stored in read-only memory (ROM).
+  - bootstrap code を変更するには ROM hardware chips を変更しなければならないが、それはコストが高い。なのでほとんどのシステムでは、boot ROM に bootstrap loader program を格納し、それは disk から bootstrap program を取得することだけを行う。これにより、bootstrap code 変更のコストが下がる。
+  - The full bootstrap program is stored in the "boot blocks" at a fixed location on the disk.
+A disk that has a boot partition is called a boot disk or system disk.
+  - THe code in the boot ROM instructs the disk controller to read the boot blocks into memory and then starts executing that code.
+- Bad Blocks
+  - Most disks even come from the factory with bad blocks.
+  - One strategy is to scan the disk to find bad blocks while the disk is being formatted.
+Any bad blocks that are discovered are flagged as unusable so that the file system does not allocate them.
+  - More sophisticated disks are smarter about bad-block recovery.
+    - The controller maintains a list of bad blocks on the disk.
+    - spare sectors を用意しておいて、The controller can be told to replace each bad sector logically with one of the spare sectors.
+    - This scheme is known as sector sparing or forwarding.
+  - As an alternative by sector sparing, some controllers can be instructed to replace a bad block by sector slipping.
+  - The replacement of a bad block generally is not totally automatic, because the data in the bad block are usually lost.